-Cape Town is a marvelous city, and cruise ships sailing the African coast often either include Cape Town as a port of call or use the city as an embarkation/disembarkation point.
+Cape Town is a marvelous city, and cruise ships sailing the African coast often include Cape Town as a port of call or use the city as an embarkation/disembarkation point.
 South Africa is a long way from almost everywhere, so visitors need to spend a few days on a pre- or post-cruise visit to Cape Town and the surrounding countryside.
 The things to do and see are varied, the history is riveting, the people are friendly, and the dollar is strong.
 Below are ten fun things to do and see in and around Cape Town.

-One way to get your bearings of any new city is to explore the downtown area.
+One way to get your bearings in any new city is to explore the downtown area.
 Downtown Cape Town is fairly compact and includes some interesting historical sites, diverse architecture, and terrific views of the surrounding mountains and the sea.
-It's also a good place to find a hotel since it is not too far from Table Mountain, the Victoria & Alfred Waterfront area, Robben Island, and the beaches.
+It's also a good place to find a hotel, since it is not too far from Table Mountain, the Victoria & Alfred Waterfront area, Robben Island, and the beaches.

 Table Mountain is the icon of Cape Town and is even included on the city's flag.
 Many visitors and residents hike to the top of either Table Mountain or nearby Signal Hill.
 If the weather is clear, this should be your top priority.
 Don't wait until the next day or even until the afternoon.
 The clouds can roll in very quickly, making it impossible to see anything.
 Alternatively, Cape Town is often buffered by strong winds, which closes down the cable car to the top.
 Whether you hike to the top or wait in line for the cable car, the view at the top is definitely worth the effort.

 The Victoria & Alfred Waterfront complex, usually called the V&A, was named for Queen Victoria and her son Alfred, who once visited Cape Town.
 The dock area used to be run-down, dirty, and unsafe.
-Today it is filled with locals and tourists who are browsing in the shops, dining or drinking in the outdoor restaurants and bars that line the harbor, or enjoying entertainment at the amphitheater or in the carnival.
+Today it is filled with locals and tourists who are browsing in the shops, dining or drinking in the outdoor restaurants and bars that line the harbor or enjoying entertainment at the amphitheater or in the carnival.

 The V&A is only a few minutes cab ride from downtown, and many hotels include a free shuttle to and from the V&A. It's definitely a good place to admire the changing weather over Table Mountain.
 It's also the starting point for ferry tours to Robben Island.